simplyvinay/vue-expenses/README.md

 - Username: `test@demo.com`
 - Password: `test`

-Please note that you can change the theme in the setting page and the data on the demo website will be reset at regular intervals
+Please note that you can change the theme in the settings page and the data on the demo website will be reset at regular intervals

 # Tech Stack